-Simmons' tongue is 7 inches long, 2 inches longer than average.
+Simmons' tongue is seven inches long, two inches longer than average.

 Simmons and Stanley formed the group after they fired all the members of their first band together, Wicked Lester.
 They found Peter Criss and Ace Frehley with ads in Rolling Stone and The Village Voice. (thanks, Josh - Framingham, MA)

 Each member represents a character.
 Simmons is The Demon, Frehley is The Spaceman, Stanley is The Star Child, Criss is The Cat, and Carr was The Fox.
 Vincent briefly wore makeup with an Ankh design in his early concerts with the group. (thanks, Jeff - Haltom City, TX)